robert-hh/hx710/README.md

+# This repository is followed up by the HX71X repository for HX710 and HX711

 # HX710: Python class for the HX710 load cell

 This is a very short and simple class.
 This lib includes three variants of the